paritytech/substrate-debug-kit/remote-externalities/README.md

 > At this point, if there has been a breaking change in `sp-*` crates, this crate might not compile.
 Please make an issue.
 This is rather rare.

 Now we can get to the above issues again.
-You have two opitions:
+You have two options:

 1. Build a mock runtime, similar how to you would build one in a pallet test (see example below).
 The very important point here is that this mock needs to hold real values for types